spiral/docs/odm/oop.md

 ```

 #### How Inheritance Work
-Every time Compositor or Collection trying to create `Document` or `DocumentEntity` entity data passed to ODM component method `document`.
-Such method will analyze provided data, and, based on presented fields select specific class to be used as data representer.
-Such methodic automatically adds constrain to your code - no entity can be extended without adding unique fields into it's schema.
+Every time Compositor or Collection tries to create `Document` or `DocumentEntity`, entity data passed to ODM component method `document`.
+This method will analyze the provided data and based on the shown fields, select the specific class to be used as a data representer.
+This method automatically adds constraints to your code.
+No entity can be extended without adding unique fields into it's schema.

 #### Logical Class Definition
-In some cases you might want to control which class being selected for data array manually.
-To do that you have to switch inheritance logic for your entity to `DEFINITION_LOGICAL` - declare constant `DEFINITION`.
+In some cases you might want to manually control which class is selected for the data array.
+To do this, you have to switch inheritance logic for your entity to `DEFINITION_LOGICAL` and declare constant `DEFINITION`.

 ```php
 class User extends Document